-Cats are predators and prey in the wild, so their natural instinct is to hide when they sense danger.
-Hiding gives them a sense of security and helps them avoid potential threats.
+Understanding why cats hide is key to helping them feel safe.
+As both predators and prey in the wild, cats have a natural instinct to hide when they sense danger.
+This behavior gives them a sense of security and helps them avoid potential threats.

 Even domesticated cats retain this instinct, which can manifest when they become frightened or overwhelmed in an unfamiliar environment.

 Recognizing scared cat behavior can help you understand when your pet is feeling threatened.
 A scared cat might display various behaviors, such as flattened ears, a puffed-up tail, dilated pupils, or hissing and growling.

 They might also crouch low to the ground, become more skittish, or try to find a hiding spot.

 Personality and Past Experiences

 Every cat is unique, and their personality and past experiences can significantly impact how they react to fear.

 A cat with a more timid personality or one with negative experiences outdoors may hide longer than a cat with a bolder personality or positive outdoor experiences.